yarisvt/tyk-docs/tyk-docs/content/integrate/api-auth-mode/open-id-connect.md

 #### JWT scope to policy mapping support
 > **NOTE**: This feature is available starting from v2.9

 You can map JWT scopes to security policies to be applied to a key.
-To enable this feature you will need to specify fields in :
+To enable this feature you will need to add the following fields in your API:
 ```{.copyWrapper}
   "jwt_scope_to_policy_mapping": {
     "admin": "59672779fa4387000129507d",